-William Winter in his autobiography recalls that Sol Eytinge, Jr.'s illustrations for Dickens's works "gained the emphatic approval of the novelist" (318), although of course the pair did not actively collaborate on this series, as did Hablot Knight Browne and Dickens for the 1859 twenty serial illustrations for Chapman and Hall.
-Nevertheless, as one regards this series of eight individual and group character studies for A Tale of Two Cities (1867) and appreciates them as exemplars of the new realism of the the sixties' manner of book and magazine illustration, one is tempted to agree with Winter that
+William Winter in his autobiography recalls that Sol Eytinge, Jr.'s illustrations for Dickens's works "gained the emphatic approval of the novelist" (318), although the pair did not actively collaborate on this series, as Hablot Knight Browne ('Phiz') and Dickens had done for so many of the full-scale novels.
+Among these, although not issued in the customary twenty monthly parts, were the illustrations for the Chapman and Hall seven-month serialisation of A Tale of Two Cities (June through December, 1859).
+This, their last collaboration, is marked by a new realism.
+Gone is the caricatural style of the early Victorian period.
+Likewise, one may appreciate the Eytinge composite woodblock portraits for the Diamond Edition as exemplars of the new realism of the Sixties' manner of book and magazine illustration:

 The most appropriate pictures that have been made for illustration of the novels of Dickens, — pictures that are truly representative and free from the element of caricature, — are those made by Eytinge. . . .
-[317-318]
+[Winter 317-318]

 Bibliography